REPORT: 'Unravelling the Food-Health Nexus: Addressing practices, political economy and power relations to build healthier food systems'

 • The multiple, interconnected pathways that generate health impacts and the practices they trace back to are identified.

 • The report examines the political economy of food systems: why evidence gaps persist, why negative impacts are systematically reproduced, and why certain problems are not politically prioritized.

-The paper, due for completion in mid-2017, is intended to complement the work being undertaken to capture the true costs and benefits of food systems under the TEEBAgriFood project (The Economics of Ecosystems and Biodiversity for Agriculture and Food).
+The paper, commissioned by the Global Alliance for the Future of Food, is intended to complement the work being undertaken to capture the true costs and benefits of food systems under the TEEBAgriFood project (The Economics of Ecosystems and Biodiversity for Agriculture and Food).

 Lead author Cecilia Rocha gave insights into some of the key findings in a presentation at the EAT Stockholm Forum (June 2017): VIDEO.